DappDevs/presentations/content/whats-a-dapp.md

 run based off of web servers that large organizations like Google, Facebook, and Amazon maintain.
-They use these servers to collect trillions of bytes of personal information, often without our consent or even knowledge, to help advertisers sell roducts, improve their machine learning algorithms, or about a 1,000 other uses that most of us couldn't even fathom.
+They use these servers to collect trillions of bytes of personal information, often without our consent or even knowledge, to help advertisers sell products, improve machine learning algorithms, or about a 1,000 other uses that most of us can't even fathom.

 To riff off of Frank Herbet "Those who control the DATA control the universe!"

-Decentralization, to me, means putting that control in the hands of the users.
+Decentralization, to me, means putting that control back in the hands of the users.

 ---